 Payment is due on the 1st of each month.
 If the 1st falls on a Saturday, payment is due the Friday before.
 If the first falls on a Sunday the payment is due on Monday.
 If payment is received after the 3rd a late fee of $50 will be charged.

 Payment is based on contract, not attendance.
 In order to hold your child's space, payment must be made whether your child attends or not.

 I am more than happy to encourage potty training as long as the child is ready (typically between 2 and 3 years old).
 The initial start needs to be done at home for at least two weeks with success before it can be effectively started at daycare.
 Parents will be required to supply pull-ups and wipes.
-Children will be allowed to come to daycare in cotton training pants/underwear after they have been accident free for at least two weeks in pull-ups.
-Communication between parents and the daycare provider is imperative for a successful transition from diapers to toilet.
+Children will be allowed to come to daycare in cotton training pants/underwear after they have been accident-free for at least two weeks in pull-ups.
+Communication between parents and the daycare provider is imperative for a successful transition from diapers to the toilet.